kyma-incubator/github-slack-connectors/addons/slackconnector-1.0.0/docs/overview.md

 # Overview

-With the use of the token provided during the provisioning of the addon, the Slack Connector allows for sending requests to the Slack Web API.
+With the use of the token provided during the provisioning of the Add-On, the Slack Connector allows sending requests to the Slack Web API.
 The requests are specified during the installation of the Slack Application to the workspace.
 The example requests are: posting a message to a specified channel, getting the list of the current users, etc.

 #### Prerequisites